-- 1) Causation occurs when . - A) two variables tend to move in the same direction - B) two variables tend to move in opposite directions - C) a change in one variable is the reason for a change in another variable - D) a change in one variable does not cause any change in another variable
+- 1) Causation occurs when: - A) two variables tend to move in the same direction. - B) two variables tend to move in opposite directions. - C) change in one variable is the reason for the change in another variable. - D) change in one variable does not cause any change in another variable.

 - 2) Which of the following is most likely to be an example of causation? - A) The crime rate is high in a country.
-The literacy rate is high as well. - B) A firm producing compact fluorescent light bulbs installs new machinery.
-Their per-day production of light bulbs increases. - C) A soccer player scores four goals when he wears red socks.
+The literacy rate is high as well. - B) A firm producing CFLs installs new machinery.
+The per-day production of CFLs increases. - C) A soccer player scores 4 goals when he wears red socks.
 He concludes that the red socks helped him score the goals. - D) A student wins money by scratching a ticket with a particular coin.
 He decides to scratch all tickets with the same coin in the future.